 Noise at Work: How Loud is Too Loud?

 Excessive noise at work can be irritating, distracting and potentially harmful to workers’ physical and mental health.
-The problem is, many employers struggle to determine exactly what is an acceptable level of noise at work, perhaps not surprisingly given the subjectivity of terms like ‘excessive’ and ‘acceptable’.
-For example, while one person might not be particularly bothered about incessant chatting in the office, another might find it impossible to concentrate, to the detriment of their concentration, productivity and, potentially, their mental well-being.
+The problem is, many employers struggle to determine exactly what is an acceptable level of noise at work, perhaps unsurprising given the subjectivity of terms like ‘excessive’ and ‘acceptable’.
+For example, while one person might not be particularly bothered about incessant chatting in the office, another might find it impossible to concentrate, to the detriment of their concentration, productivity and, potentially, their mental wellbeing.

 To confound matters further, the risks associated with noise at work vary greatly from one employee to the next.
-Contributing factors include the intensity, duration and nature of the noise, the worker’s proximity to its source and the amount of time they spend in its vicinity and even their age – to name but a small handful.
+Contributing factors include the intensity, duration and nature of the noise, the worker’s proximity to its source, and the amount of time they spend in its vicinity – to name but a small handful.

 So what is an acceptable level of noise at work?

 What are considered to be acceptable noise levels at work depends on whether the risks to health are physical, psychological or both.
 Indicators of excessive noise at work include:

 - Physical – tinnitus and hearing loss; also impaired communication, which could result in failure to hear alarms and warning signals in the event of an emergency.

 - Psychological – difficulty concentrating, reduced productivity, work-related stress and insomnia.